The Holy Family Chapel

 Golden Dome

-Like the iconic Golden Dome at the University of Notre Dame, the chapel’s dome stands as a visible symbol of the Holy Cross tradition.
-From Notre Dame, the brothers set out on the journey that would eventually lead to Cleveland’s West Side and the founding of St. Edward High School.
+Echoing the iconic Golden Dome at the University of Notre Dame, the chapel’s dome stands as a symbol of the Holy Cross tradition.
+It was from Notre Dame that the brothers set out on the path that would lead them to Cleveland’s West Side and the founding of St. Edward High School.

 Crucifix